PhD in Educational Leadership, Research, and Policy

 2. Graduate Record Exam: In addition, submit scores of the Graduate Record Exam (GRE) taken within the past five years.
 Scores from the Verbal, Quantitative, and Analytical sub-tests are required.
 There are no cutoff scores for the GRE sub-tests or composite score.
 GRE scores will contribute to an index score, which will be considered in admissions decisions.
 Please have official scores for the GRE sent directly to UCCS.
 The UCCS school code for the GRE is 4874.
 The GRE department code is 3999.
 If we have not received your GRE scores by the application deadline, your application will not be complete and we will not be able to consider you for admission.

-Additional items of note for International applicants: English Proficiency must demonstrated through providing evidence of an IELTS score of 6.5 or above, a TOEFL score of 550-(paper-based) or 80-(internet-based) or a Kaplan International Tools for English (KITE®) score of a minimum of 460.
+Additional items of note for International applicants: English proficiency must be demonstrated through providing evidence of an IELTS score of 6.5 or above, a TOEFL score of 550-(paper-based) or 80-(internet-based), or a Kaplan International Tools for English (KITE®) score of a minimum of 460.
 Students may make arrangements to take KITE® at the Global Engagement Office.
+The Office can be reached at: firstname.lastname@example.org; 1-719-255-5018.

-CAREER GOALS STATEMENT FOR ONLINE APPLICATION Please upload your narrative into your online application.
-Your narrative should respond to the questions listed below.
+CAREER GOALS STATEMENT FOR ONLINE APPLICATION: Please upload your career goals statement into your online application.
+Your statement should respond to the questions listed below in a narrative format.
+In other words, this statement should be in essay form, not in the form of individual answers for each question.
 Please limit your narrative to 1500 words.

 - What are your reasons for applying to this program?